 The Grand Haven Board of Light and Power (GHBLP) J.B.
 Sims Generating Station (JBSGS) is a 65 megawatt (MW) coal-fired power plant located in Grand Haven, Michigan, on Harbor Island (see Figure 1).
 It is bounded by the Grand River on both the east and west sides.
-Two inactive ash ponds (Units 1 and 2) are present to the northeast of the plant.
-These ponds were in use prior to the construction of the Unit 3 Active East and West Bottom Ash Ponds.
-The station currently utilizes two bottom ash treatment ponds, Unit 3 East and West Bottom Ash Ponds, located at the northern end of the plant property between the power plant to the south and a private shipping dock to the north (see Figure 1).
+The station utilizes two bottom ash treatment ponds, Unit 3 East and West Bottom Ash Ponds, located at the northern end of the plant property between the power plant to the south and Grand Haven Island City Park to the north (see Figure 2).
 These ponds are used to treat bottom ash from the power plant.
 The ash is sluiced to the treatment ponds where it is allowed to settle.
 The ash ponds are operated in a cyclic manner with the active pond receiving ash and other waste streams while the inactive pond is being cleaned of accumulated ash.